VMFA members receive discounts on camps and classes.

 Where to Go

 Wear clothing that is appropriate for an art studio (not something that could get ruined during class).
-Closed-toed shoes are recommended.
+Comfortable, closed-toed shoes are recommended.
 We also encourage dressing in layers or bringing a long-sleeved shirt.
 While it may be hot outside, it’s often chilly inside!

-Children (ages 5 – 12) enrolled in Summer Art Adventures will receive a t-shirt on the first day of camp, which they will decorate and use as an art smock throughout the week.
-On the last day, kids are welcome to take their shirts home to keep!
+Children (ages 5 – 12) enrolled in Summer Art Adventures will receive a free VMFA t-shirt on the first day of camp, which they will decorate and use as an art smock throughout the week.
+On the last day, kids are welcome to take their shirts home as a souvenir!

-The parent, guardian, or authorized adult is required to check in daily by filling out the Attendance Sheet with the student’s name, adult’s name, a primary contact number for the day, and the name of the adult who is scheduled for pick-up.
+Don’t forget the Emergency Form on the first day of camp!
+Additionally, a parent or authorized adult is required to check in daily by filling out the Attendance Sheet with the student’s name, the contact for that day, and the name of the adult scheduled to pick up your child.

 Students are responsible for signing out daily (no parent/guardian necessarily for check-out*).
 If a student does not sign out, a VMFA staff person will contact his or her parent/guardian.
 Early dismissals require a note from a parent/guardian before the start of class.

-Important Note to Parents/Guardians: You may request to have VMFA staff follow the check out for Camp Procedures (listed above) by notifying us during check-in on the first day of class.
-Please also understand our Timely Pickup policy.
+Important Note to Parents/Guardians: You may request to have VMFA staff follow the same check-out procedure for Kids Camps (listed above) by notifying staff during check-in on the first day of class.
+Please also understand the Timely Pickup policy.

 A select number of scholarships are available for youth studio programs.
 The Scholarship Application Form can be downloaded here.
 Contact email@example.com or phone 804.340.1331 for further scholarship questions.